gutbobs/MinecraftAPIWork/README.md

 clearmap.py = clears the whole map and puts a flat grass floor in it.
 You can also provide an argument to choose your own block type.
 Refer to the block id reference page mentioned above

 photoToMinecraft.py = converts a photo to a grey scale minecraft image.
 Limited in size to ~100pixels due to short drawing distance on the raspberry pi

+zoomBlock.py = makes a block zoom into position.
+Blocks can zoom in the x,y,z dimensions. zooming blocks will delete any existing blocks that they come into contact with.